 - Day Procedure Suite/DOSA - rotating through admission area, stage 2 recovery, scopes

-- The St Andrew’s Graduate Nurse Program will commence 3rd February 2020
+- The St Andrew’s Graduate Nurse Program will commence in February 2021

 - We ask that you supply the names and contact details (phone and email) of at least 2 referees; preferably people who have worked with you or supervised you as a nursing student or Registered Nurse

-- We will ask you to upload these later after the initial application is submitted
+- We will ask you to upload these after the initial application is submitted

-- DO NOT UPLOAD these initially.
+- Please do not upload these initially.
 Please keep an eye on your email for the instruction and link to do so.

 We will then ask for:

-- a copy of your most recent Academic Transcript that contains your documented GPA (Grade Point Average), University details and your student details.
+- a copy of your most recent Academic Transcript that records your documented GPA (Grade Point Average), University and student details.
 Contact your university if you are not sure where to find this.

-- a copy of your valid National Police Check
+- a copy of your valid Working With Children Check (WWCC) OR DCSI Child-Related Employment Screen

 - the full report from your last 2 clinical placements